Chapter 7. Using Typeclasses

 You can also use ghci to verify that we can now use isEqual on Bools, but not on any other type:

-ghci> :l eqclasses.hs
+ghci> :load eqclasses.hs

 [1 of 1] Compiling Main ( eqclasses.hs, interpreted )